-Role Models Life Skills uses its risk assessment procedures to ensure that it is a safe and secure place for children, staff & visitors.
+Role Models Life Skills uses its risk assessments to ensure that it is a safe and secure place for children, staff & visitors.

 Role Models Life Skills carries out regular and thorough risk assessments to ensure that risks and hazards are identified, and appropriate action is taken.